hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 Your brain has a difficult time understanding nonlinear outcomes.
 Your emotional circuitry is built to understand linear outputs.
 Meaning if **x** causes **y** and if I increase **x**, then **y** will **always** increase **x**.

 For example, the more time I practice painting, the better my paintings will become.
-However, I could spent months learning to paint and not a single one of my paintings could show any improvement during that time.
+However, I could spend months painting and not a single one of my paintings could show any improvement during that time.
 We often expect a **linear** **outcome**.
 That if you practice consistently, you will consistently get better.
 Nassim Taleb states that we rarely see a satisfying **linear outcome** in reality.

 However, let's say that I have the mental toughness to continue despite no visible results.
 At the 6th month I have a "aha" moment and I am suddenly able to paint like Bob Ross.
 This is known as the **tipping** **point** (coined by Malcolm Gladwell) or a **nonlinear outcome**.
 We see this all throughout nature as well.
 An ice cube will not melt at 29°F, 30°F, or 31°F, but at 32°F (0°C).

 Nonlinear outcomes are difficult to comprehend because small changes can lead to disproportionate results.
 We like linear outcomes because of their predictable nature and ease of understanding.
 Anything that is easier to understand is using **availability bias**.
 A natural human tendency to over weigh the importance of information that comes to us more easily.
-We can interpret this inversely aswell, that we **undervalue** nonlinear outcomes, both in its occurrence and consequence (this sentence really needs to embedd rare event).
+We can interpret this inversely too, meaning that we **undervalue** nonlinear outcomes, both in its occurrence and consequence (this sentence really needs to embedd rare event).

 ### Rare Events